maximosnolan/diff/README.md

 ## Functionality

-Currently, all data is mocked and hard coded (as this is a POC).
+**IMPORTANT** Currently, all data is mocked and hard coded (as this is a POC).
+You can find the hard coded data under `/src/services/dataServices.ts`

 The first page on the website allows for you to enter in a query where you can customize the following:
 1. Diff ID